 It will take a few seconds, but after the recording is stopped, there will be a pop-up with a link that takes you to the recording, which is hosted on the Recordit.io site.

-Animated GIFs are a great way to show user flow and how your design projects work.
-Video also has it’s place, but GIFs can be created very quickly and are easy to add to your online portfolio.
+Animated GIFs of screen captures are a great way to show user flow and how your design projects work.
+Video also has its place, but GIFs can be created very quickly and are easy to add to your online portfolio.

 If you liked this article, you might also enjoy these: